 We campaign to protect patients from the harm caused by the imposition on them of other people's religious values.
 We advocate for a secular approach to current major health issues.
-We are opposed to religious influences in Medicine where these adversely affect the manner in which medical practice is performed.
+We are opposed to religious influences in medicine where these adversely affect the manner in which medical practice is performed.
 We support patient autonomy and challenge pro-religious discrimination particularly in those areas of medicine where reasonable personal choice is threatened.

 We advocate for equal access to healthcare and associated NHS services for all patients and NHS staff irrespective of their religion or belief.
 We actively engage with healthcare regulatory and professional bodies.

-We challenge excessive religious exemptions to efforts to increase opportunities for proselytization, religiously motivated pseud-medicine, and plans to farm out healthcare to religious groups.
-In 2016 research from the Christian organisation Oasis found that 65% had no confidence in Church groups running "Crucial social provisions such as healthcare" with only 2% of people expressing a lot of confidence.
+We challenge excessive religious exemptions to efforts to increase opportunities for proselytization, religiously motivated pseudo-medicine, and plans to farm out healthcare to religious groups.
+In 2016 research from the Christian organisation Oasis found that 65% had no confidence in church groups running "Crucial social provisions such as healthcare" with only 2% of people expressing a lot of confidence.
 Healthcare services have always been supplemented by religious and non-religious voluntary organisations, and such work is more favoured when it is in a strictly supplementary role.

 Secular Medical Forum